 What is your commission?
 My commission varies based on quantity, quality and condition of the items in the sale.
 I need to see the house before I can give you a definite commission.
 Please call to set an appointment.
 Please continue reading the next few questions.

 What are your credentials?
 I am an accredited member of the International Society of Appraisers.
 We are a certified estate sale company through the American Society of Estate Liquidators.

 Why are credentials important?
 These days everyone is jumping on the estate sale bang wagon.
 People think doing estate sales is very easy and glamorous, yet it is far from it.
 In an unregulated industry it's important to be held accountable.
 We chose to join these organizations to give our clients more peace of mind knowing they are hiring a professional estate sale company and not a fly by night company.

 Why is it so important when shopping for an estate sale company that you do not focus only on the commission?
 I've been asked why is my commission so high, when it's actually the going rate.
 I've been told that another company has offered to do the sale for much less.
 The question isn't why is my commission so high as it is why is that company's commission so low?
 Half of the commission needs to go to labor in setting up the sale and having enough staff on hand during the sale.
 The other half needs to go to insurance, supplies, operating costs, taxes and then I do need to make a living.
 Will they do a complete setup?
 Or will a customer find money in a drawer that was missed during the setup?
 Will the proper research be done?
 Do they have the credentials to know how to do the research?
 When you calculate this, you will realize you will get what you paid for.
-Next, do you want 75% of $5000 or 64% of $20,000?
-And lastly, just because someone is an antique dealer or has a store does not mean they know how to price, sell or market the sale to get the amount of traffic needed to sell the items.
+Lastly, just because someone is an antique dealer or has a store does not mean they know how to price, sell or market the sale to get the amount of traffic needed to sell the items.